GENI-NSF/geni-tools/README-omni.txt

 See README-omniconfigure.txt or
 http://trac.gpolab.bbn.com/gcf/wiki/OmniConfigure/Automatic for details about how to configure Omni.

+For 'stitching' support (experimenter defined custom topologies), see README-stitching.txt.

 The currently supported CFs are the GENI Portal, ProtoGENI,  SFA (!PlanetLab), and GCF.
 Omni works with any GENI AM API compliant AM.
 These include InstaGENI and ExoGENI racks, ProtoGENI, !OpenFlow, SFA and GCF.